Career clusters can help you pick a career path. Learn about 14 of the most common clusters today.

 Copywriter

-The nature of this cluster makes it well-suited for individuals who enjoy learning, researching, and working with data to uncover novel solutions to complex problems.
+The nature of this cluster means that it suits those who enjoy working with others to solve analytical and logistical problems.
 Some jobs commonly found in this cluster include:

 The first step to a new career is finding out what interests you and learning all you can to succeed.
 Whether you are just exploring fields or looking to get started in one, you might consider taking an online, flexible course.
-Offering over 7,000 courses, hands-on projects, and job-ready certificate programs, Coursera likely has something for you.
+Offering over 7,000 courses, hands-on projects, and job-ready Professional Certificates, Coursera likely has something for you.

 Editorial Team